 What kind of information are you talking about?

 Data Protection covers “personal data” which is information which directly or indirectly identifies a person.
-This could mean name, address, date of birth, National Insurance Number, IP address or genetic data.
+This could mean name, address, date of birth, National Insurance Number, IP address, genetic data or photograph.
 Some personal data is what we used to call sensitive personal data but is now called special categories of data.
 These still include types of information like ethnicity, religion and health.

 Why would we collect person data?